Frequently Asked Questions

 - What are the differences between Open, Semi-Open or Closed adoptions?
 Can we choose the type of adoption that we are most comfortable with?
 Yes you can!
 Each adoption is done to individually meet the needs of each member of the triad.
 The most popular type of adoption is the Semi-Open adoption, and some can be made more open than others.
 Some are more more on the closed side, if that is requested.
 Open adoption means that you have a completely open relationship with your adoptive family.
 Semi-Open means that you have a relationship with your adoptive family but there are parameters established, which means that some confidential information not shared, but pictures and updates are still given for 18 years and face to face meetings are still an option as long as it does not affect the adoptee in a negative way (sometimes a child who is 3 or older can be confused about adoption, so it is encouraged to allow that child to have a voice regarding any meetings).
 In some cases, a child is able to understand the situation and the meetings can include them.
 Closed adoptions are ones where one or both parties desire a limited amount of contact.
 The agency still requests pictures in case that desire changes in time.

 - How much do adoptions cost?
-Are there resources that can help the cost be more affordable?
-Adoption agencies can charge anywhere between $20,000 and $40,000.
+Are resources available that can help the cost be more affordable?
+Adoption agencies typically can charge anywhere between $20,000 and $40,000.
 The type of adoption you choose may also effect the price.
 Some agencies may charge more or have a sliding scale system in place.
-Most agencies have a normal placement fee, Texas Christian Adoptions also has in place a lower fee for “harder to place” situations where there may be a shortage of families available to show.
+Texas Christian Adoptions has a flat fee of $36,000.
 Grants are also available to prospective adoptive families and many adoption loans that can help ease the cost to adopt.
 There is also a tax credit available.
 Check out my resource link above to see some helpful links regarding this topic.

 - We desire to start a family, what options are best suited for us and our situation?
 Adoption is a great way to add to your family!
 You can work through a private agency like Texas Christian Adoptions or be a foster parent.
 There are thousands of children that need a great home to be welcomed into.
 Foster to adopt programs are definitely less expensive than private agencies, but there may be a risk of relinquishing the child back to the Birthparent.
 Each case is different, but you can learn more by visiting the foster to adopt site like this one www.dfps.state.tx.us